Bellinger lifts Dodgers over Brewers 2-1 in 13 to tie NLCS

 "I think we gave each other a big hug," Bellinger said.
 "I think it was the first time I ever got mobbed out in the outfield."

-Bellinger laced a full-count pitch from Junior Guerra into right field to score Machado, who slid home and touched the plate with his left hand to beat Christian Yelich's throw and finally end an October nail-biter that took 5 hours, 15 minutes.
+Bellinger laced a full-count pitch from Junior Guerra into right field to score Machado, who was nearly picked off second base moments earlier.
+Instead, he slid home and touched the plate with his left hand to beat Christian Yelich's throw and finally end an October nail-biter that took 5 hours, 15 minutes.

 "One of the crazier games, where there's really no margin on either side," Roberts said.
 "The bullpen, what they did tonight against a very good offensive club, my hat's off to these guys."